zac-stanley/us-communities-fire/FinalProjectIdeasDumpingGround.md

 3. #### Calculations that need to be made from raw census data to develop vulnerability index:
       - poverty rate  - based on median earnings compared to national average

 4. #### Updated Methodology 02/19/2022

-    - Use [CDC SVI](https://www.atsdr.cdc.gov/placeandhealth/svi/documentation/SVI_documentation_2018.html) data at the tract level to acquire vulnerability score rather than creating my own
-    - This could be done with the following workflow:
-        1. ##### Assigning Wildfire Hazard Class to CDPs
+    1. ##### Assigning Wildfire Hazard Potential Class to CDPs
         - Run zonal statistics on CDPs and wildfire hazard potential raster and assign class that is the majority in each CDP
+        - Filter out values to only keep classes 3 (moderate), 4 (high), 5 (very high)
+        - This results in 2,854 CDPs in the U.S.

+    2. ##### Calculating SVI at CDP level from tracts
+        - Use [CDC social vulnerability index (SVI)](https://www.atsdr.cdc.gov/placeandhealth/svi/documentation/SVI_documentation_2018.html) data at the tract level to acquire vulnerability score rather than  creating my own
+        - Intersect CDPs classed as 3,4,5 with tracts
+        - Use pandas/geopandas to summarize tract areas within CDPs polygons
         - Filter out values to only keep classes 3 (moderate), 4 (high), 5 (very high)
         - This results in 2,854 CDPs in the U.S.